howl-editor/howl/site/source/doc/api/interact.md

 line is closed and the `read_text` function returns the text entered by user.
 If the user presses `escape`, the function returns `nil`.

-Interactions are commonly used to read user input when implementing [commands](command.html).
+Interactions are commonly used to read user input when implementing interactive [commands](command.html).
 Howl includes a number of built-in interactions, such as `select_file`, which lets the user choose a file, and `select`, which lets the user choose an item from a list of options - see [Built-in